 As I am working really hard to finish my upcoming ebook on the linen vestments from Tyrol, it's just a short post today.
 But a rather nice one!
 First up is a beautiful blackwork tiger by Olga Tempel.
 She attended my five-day blackwork course earlier this year and recently finished this epic piece.
 I think she did a terrific job with the shading, don't you agree?
 Remember my Millie Marotta fox?
 He won me first prize in the 'Stitch your Heart out' competition organised by Inspirations Magazine.
 Fox had been down-under for more than a year as Inspirations promised me to make him into an article.
 Alas, they finally decided they weren't going to do that after all and I got fox back after a nasty and expensive battle with German customs.
 During transit the frame got badly damaged.
 Luckily, I've found a really good framer in nearby Murnau: Galerie Gewehr.
 I think they did a great job on my fox!
 It now hangs in my kitchen for all to enjoy.
 And last but not least, I managed to finish a commission today: Emilia's baptism gown.
 I am sure the little baby-girl will look adorable in it!

-THE END :) Last week, I was joined by Anja, Elena, Kristin, Mabel and Monika for a five-day blackwork embroidery course.
+Last week, I was joined by Anja, Elena, Kristin, Mabel and Monika for a five-day blackwork embroidery course.
 It was great to see how people with different backgrounds got on so well with each other.
 It was a joy to have them around.
 Today, I'll give you an impression of how such a five-day course evolves and what my ladies achieved.
+Note: I no longer offer this course.
 My five-day courses are a great opportunity to try out new things and to step out of your comfort zone.
 You don't have to, but you are most welcome to try!
 So my ladies started by dressing their slate frames.
 As Mabel had previously attended and completed the Royal School of Needlework Certificate Course with me, she came all prepared.
 Soon they were all sitting at their trestles.
 Traditionally, a blackwork pattern is transferred onto even weave linen by the 'paper tear method'.
 Important pattern lines are drawn onto tissue paper, the paper is attached to the linen and then the lines are stitched using blue sewing thread.
 After the full pattern has been stitched on, the paper is torn away.
 The way blackwork embroidery is taught at the RSN has little in common with its traditional form as seen on court clothing from the 16th century.
 Instead, it has been transformed into an art form whereby shading is of the utmost importance.
 This shading is achieved by choosing the appropriate geometric blackwork patterns, thickness of the embroidery thread used and the omission of stitches from the geometric blackwork pattern.
 In my opinion, the whole process is not unlike that for silk shading.
 However, if you would like to fill a pattern from a colouring book with a variety of geometric patterns using different thread thicknesses, that's ok too!
 Above a slide show with the stitched results after five days of hard work.
 Not bad at all.
 And thanks to Monika, we did eat a lot of delicious cake as well!

 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter to get notified of new blogs, courses and workshops!